hrtywhy/Adversary-Simulation-Toolkit/README.md

 ## 🚀 Overview
 **Adversary Simulation Toolkit** is a comprehensive collection of utilities and resources designed for red teaming, adversary emulation, and security research.
 This repository serves as a centralized hub for tools, use cases, and documentation to facilitate realistic threat simulation.

+## 🧠 Concepts
+**What is Adversary Emulation?**
+Adversary emulation leverages adversary tactics, techniques, and procedures (TTPs), enhanced by cyber threat intelligence, to create a security test based on real-world intrusion campaigns.
+It helps organizations prioritize threats and verify defenses against specific actors.

+**Adversary Emulation Plan**
+To showcase the practical use of ATT&CK, MITRE created Adversary Emulation Plans.
+These documents outline how to model adversary behavior based on open threat reports, allowing defenders to test their networks against specific APT TTPs rather than just generic vulnerabilities.

 ## 🗺️ Attack Navigator
 Visualize and plan your adversary emulation scenarios using the MITRE ATT&CK Navigator.
 - **[MITRE ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/)**: A web-based tool for annotating and exploring ATT&CK matrices.
 Use this to map out the TTPs for your specific simulation plans (e.g., Crypto24).